wellzesta/MWL-template/README.md

 ## About

 This README outlines the details of collaborating on this Ember application.
+MWL-template (this repository) provides a scaffold for MWL addons.
+Contributors can fork this repository, create a development branch and issue a pull request.
+The wiki for MWL-template documents the structure of the scaffold and instructions on how to collaborate.
+The MWL-template source code itself contains working examples of code.

 ## Prerequisites